Pump Up the Volume (film): Plot

-Realizing he has started something huge, Mark decides to end it.
-He dismantles his radio station and attaches it to his mother's old Jeep, creating a mobile transmitter so authorities can't triangulate his position.
-Pursued by the police and the FCC, Nora drives the Jeep around while Mark broadcasts.
-The harmonizer he uses to disguise his voice breaks, and Mark, unable to fix it, decides to broadcast his final message as himself.
-They finally drive up to the crowd of protesting students, and Mark tells them that the world belongs to them and that they should make their own future.
-The police step in and arrest Mark and Nora.
-As the pair are taken away, Mark reminds the students to "talk hard."
-As the film ends, the voices of other students (and even one of the teachers) speak as intros for their own independent stations, which can be heard broadcasting across the country.
+The harmonizer Mark uses to disguise his voice breaks, and Mark decides to broadcast his final message as himself.
+The Jeep drives up to the crowd of students, and Mark tells them that the world belongs to them and that they should make their own future.
+He encourages them to "steal the air" and begin their own shows to put their thoughts and feelings out into the world.
+The police arrest Mark and Nora.
+As they are taken away, students shout their appreciation of "Harry".
+Mark turns to the students and tells them to "Talk hard!"
+As the film ends, the voices of students, and even one of the teachers, are heard introducing their own pirate radio shows.